MouseBiteLabs/Game-Boy-DMG-Color/README.md

 ## Assembly Pictures
 Here are some pictures of the assembly process.
 Detailed images of the circuit boards are shown in their respective folders.

-[picture of back half of shell, with boards, no wires]

-I measured the wires going to the PWR and HDP boards after placing them in the back shell, removed all of the circuit boards from the shell, and soldered the wires in separately to avoid melting plastic.
+First, I started with the back half of the DMG shell.
+I measured the wires going to the PWR and HDP boards from the CPU board after placing them in the back shell.
+The PWR board needs five (LENGTH)" wires, and the HDP board needs four (LENGTH)" wires.
+I removed all the boards, soldered the wires in, then placed it back in the shell and secured the assembly with the proper screws.
+(I put a game in the cartridge slot to keep the CPU board in place easier while assembling.)

-[picture of front half of shell, empty, no lens, from behind]
+[picture of back half of shell, with boards]

+Then, I prepared the Q5 board solder pads.
+I cut six 30 gauge wire segments and soldered them on the brightness, palette, battery, and OSD input pads.
+These will be soldered to the bottom of the IPS board after installed.

+[picture of wires]

-As per instructions on a similar Q5 IPS kit, I very carefully cut 1 mm of plastic around the border of the viewing port, and trimmed any extra plastic to make the surface underneath the lens smooth.
-I used black marker to color in the edges of the newly cut plastic, so they would not be as easily visible at an angle.
-Then I placed the lens in, keeping my greasy fingers off of the viewing area.
+For the top half of the shell, as per instructions on a similar Q5 IPS kit, I very carefully cut 1 mm of plastic around the border of the viewing port, and trimmed any extra plastic to make the surface underneath the lens smooth.
+I used a black marker pen to color in the edges of the newly cut plastic, so they would not be as easily visible at an angle.
+And I trimmed two posts off of the shell so the screen would fit flush against it.

 [picture of front half of shell with lens and screen, from behind]

-I trimmed two posts off of the shell so the Q5 screen would fit flush against it.
-I placed the screen, backed with the 3D printed bracket, into the front half of the shell without getting any fingerprints on the lens or screen.
+Then I installed the front lens, and placed the screen, backed with the 3D printed bracket, into the front half of the shell.

 [picture of bracket]
+[picture of front half]

-Once the bracket was placed and flush with the shell, I put the buttons in and placed the IPS screen over top, slid the Q5 screen FFC into the connector on the PCB (making sure it fit without any added stress on any connections), and secured it all in place.
+Once the bracket was placed and flush with the shell, I put the buttons in and placed the IPS board over top, slid the Q5 screen FFC into the connector on the PCB (making sure it fit without any added stress on any connections), and secured it all in place.

 [picture of two halves, ready to be assembled, with FFC on the CPU board]

-I put a game in the cartridge slot to keep the CPU board in place easier while assembling.
 After that, it was just a matter of connecting the FFC to both the CPU and IPS screens, tucking it under the boards ensuring no kinks or sharp bends, and screwing it together.

 ## Auxilliary Controls
 ### Q5 XL IPS Backlight with OSD
 -	Select + A + B: Open the OSD menu